Add flat pattern sheet for sheet metal

 When you add a flat pattern view for a sheet metal body, SOLIDWORKS adds an unfolded configuration to the part.

-When this part configuration is deleted or when you forget to save the part, the drawing view breaks because the configuration is missing.
+When you delete this configuration or when you forget to save the part, the drawing view breaks because the configuration is missing.
 SOLIDWORKS then uses a different the default configuration for the view.

 You will notice this problem when you open a drawing and this message shows up: “Configuration referred by view x could not be found.”